joolfe/postman-to-openapi/docs/index.md

 * Contact and License from variables or by configuration.
 * Provide meta-information as a markdown table.
 * Path depth configuration.
-* Response status code parse from test.
+* API Response parse from postman examples and from test code (status code).
 * [x-logo](https://github.com/Redocly/redoc/blob/master/docs/redoc-vendor-extensions.md#x-logo) extension support

 See [Features](#features) section for more details about how to use each of this features.